Kelsie Jean Smeby Poses On Her Knees In Stiletto Pumps & Black Gloves

-Instagram model Kelsie Jean Smeby got pulses racing with most recent social media share on Tuesday afternoon.
+Instagram model Kelsie Jean Smeby got pulses racing with her most recent social media share on Tuesday afternoon.
 She stunned her 789,000 followers with a tantalizing, five-image spread that showcased all of her amazing assets.
-The post racked up more than 4,500 likes in the first afternoon on which is was loaded.
+The post racked up more than 4,500 likes in the first afternoon it was uploaded.

-Kelsie teased her fans with a titillating statement in the caption, suggesting they were at the mercy of her whims as opposed to being able to act upon their own recognizance.
+Kelsie teased her fans with a saucy statement in the caption, suggesting they were at the mercy of her whims as opposed to being able to act on their own.
 The provocative poses that accompanied the words made it hard to believe that any of her admirers would be inclined to ignore her instructions.

-She wore a blush-colored mini dress in a lightweight, gauzy fabric that featured an open back and tiny spaghetti straps looped around both shoulders, making it clear she was not wearing a bra underneath.
+She wore a blush-colored mini dress in a lightweight, gauzy fabric, with an open back and spaghetti straps looped over both shoulders, making it clear she was not wearing a bra underneath.
 The entire garment was embellished with dramatic lines of ruching that beautifully accentuated her curves.
-The detailing ran up both sides of the dress, gathering the fabric in soft creases that lay across her shapely hips, as well as one final seam up the back center that emphasized the individual swell of each of her enticing cheeks.
+The detailing ran up both sides of the dress, gathering the fabric in soft creases across her shapely hips, as well as one final seam up the back center which emphasized the individual swell of each of her enticing cheeks.

-Kelsie’s voluptuous backside was barely covered by the short hem, which showcased her incredibly long legs.
-She added to the tempting look with a pair of black pumps with pointed toes and remarkably tall stiletto heels, black opera-length gloves, and a matching newsboy cap with the brim pulled down over her striking blue eyes.

 She gathered her rich mahogany curls on top of her head and held them in place with her left hand, letting some of the long tendrils spill out and graze the base of her sun-kissed neck.
 Her right arm was relaxed next to her body, and she draped her right palm against her bare thigh.